Bloomfield has Covid, isolating in Geneva after attending health summit

 "Through his tireless dedication, his focus on people, his calm and considered approach - he has been a true public servant," she posted on social media at the time.

-"He has been central to our Covid success as a nation, and he's done it with humour and grace (I'll keep the details of his sporadic mockery of me to myself!).
+"He has been central to our Covid success as a nation, and he's done it with humour and grace ...
 When we spoke about his decision to move on, he mentioned that he wanted to spend time with his family, and that's the least we owe him."

-In a message to ministry staff the day he announced his resignation he said the director-general role was "complex and challenging" at any given time and, with a one in 100 years pandemic, the last two years had been particularly challenging and intense.
+In a message to ministry staff the day he announced his resignation he said the director-general role was complex and challenging.

+And he said with a once-in-a-century pandemic, the past two years had been especially challenging and intense.

-He said he had done everything he set out to do when he came into the role before praising the efforts and support of the highly committed and talented people in the ministry and across the wider health system.
+Bloomfield said he had done everything he set out to do when he came into the role before praising the efforts and support of committed and talented people in the ministry and across the wider health system.

 Bloomfield said his focus in the remaining months in the role would be to ensure the ministry was well placed to transition into the new health system.